 Spare Batteries: This is for your head torch and your camera.
 The cold weather tends to shorten the life of batteries.
-If possible, a solar charger is an excellent solution to this problem.
+Likewise, a solar charger is an excellent solution to this problem.

 Pocket knife/Multi Tool: Although this is not essential, it is always handy!

 Gaiters: These are optional, however these can stop scree/mud/snow from getting into your boots.